sourabhrustagi/eon-wallet-cursor-android/API_INTEGRATION_DOCUMENTATION.md

 ## Overview

-This document describes the API integration for the AEON Wallet Android application, including the implementation of a **Mock Interceptor** for development and testing.
+This document describes the API integration for the EON Wallet Android application, including the implementation of a **Mock Interceptor** for development and testing.

 ---